Frank Sobotka: Plot

-The investigation gains further traction with the discovery of thirteen dead girls in a shipping container ("can"), who turn out to be prostitutes smuggled in by the Greek and who were killed by the sailors shipping them in for witnessing the death of one of their colleagues (whose body had earlier been tossed overboard and was picked up by Jimmy McNulty).
+The investigation gains further traction with the discovery of thirteen dead girls in a shipping container ("can"), who turn out to be human trafficking victims for the purpose of sexual slavery smuggled in by The Greek and who were killed by the sailors shipping them in for witnessing the death of one of their colleagues (whose body had earlier been tossed overboard and was picked up by Jimmy McNulty).

 Frank is enraged that human trafficking is taking place in his port.
-He confronts Vondas, asking why he wasn't informed about it so that he could have taken extra precautions.
+He confronts Vondas, asking why he was not informed about it so that he could have taken extra precautions.
 Vondas points out that Frank said he did not want to know what the Greeks were smuggling into the country (to distance himself from further criminal liability).
-Frank says that if anything is breathing inside a container then he needs to know about it.
+Frank says that if anything is breathing inside a container, he needs to know about it.

-With detectives asking questions about the dead girls, some strange goings-on with his cell phone, and his own suspicions about his friend Officer Beadie Russell's involvement in the case, Frank becomes increasingly nervous.
+With detectives asking questions about the dead girls, some strange goings-on with his cell phone, and his suspicions about his friend Officer Beadie Russell's involvement in the case, Frank becomes increasingly nervous.
 He demands to meet The Greek and tells him he wants out.
 The Greek, who needs Frank's system, objects.
-Nick then asks for more money for them to take on the extra risk.
-The Greek and Frank agree to this arrangement, but Frank is ever more uneasy and his world proceeds to unravel.
+Nick then asks for more money so they can take on the extra risk.
+The Greek and Frank agree to this arrangement, but Frank is ever more uneasy, and his world unravels.

 Towards the end of the season, Frank is arrested on smuggling charges after the detail is pressured into making arrests.
 Valchek personally escorts a compliant Frank out of the union hall in handcuffs, and the resulting media attention leads lawmakers to cut their ties.
 With his efforts to save the port sunk, and with Ziggy arrested for murdering a fence and Nick wanted for selling drugs, Sobotka decides to accept Russell's advice and turn informant on The Greek.

 Before passing information to the police, The Greek arranges for a meeting in which Frank will be offered to have a state's witness change their story at Ziggy's trial in exchange for Frank's silence.
 However, The Greek is tipped off by his inside man in the FBI that Frank is about to turn informant.
-Frank is last seen alive walking resolutely beneath a bridge to the rendezvous with The Greek, in a final effort to save his son.
+Frank is last seen alive, walking resolutely beneath a bridge to the rendezvous with The Greek in a final effort to save his son.

 Frank's body is found in the harbor the following day, with multiple stab wounds and his throat cut.
 Detectives remark that numerous defensive wounds indicate he died fighting.
-After his death, his fellow longshoremen, in tribute to Frank, re-elect him as treasurer in defiance of federal warnings, which leads to the dissolution of his local union office.
+After his death, his fellow dockworkers, in tribute to Frank, re-elect him as treasurer in defiance of federal warnings, which leads to the dissolution of his local union office.

 Miscellaneous

 A picture of former Baltimore Colts owner Robert Irsay is pinned on Frank Sobotka's dartboard.
 Irsay moved the Colts from Baltimore to Indianapolis in 1984.
-He is one of the most hated figures in Baltimore as a result.
+As a result, he is one of the most hated figures in Baltimore.